-The 4th CIPEL action plan is articulated around three main strategic axes, 12 themes and 29 actions
+The 4th action plan of CIPEL is articulated around three main strategic axes, 12 themes and 29 actions

 ACTION PLAN 2021-2030